alvacat/careers-networking-coffees-vs-formal-interviews/README.md

 - Practice your handshake.
 Dead fishes are gross.
 - Rehearse interview question answers but try not to sound “canned’.
 - Finally, be yourself.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-networking-coffees-vs-formal-interviews'>Careers Networking Coffees vs Formal Interviews</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/careers-networking-coffees-vs-formal-interviews'>Networking Coffees vs Formal Interviews</a> on Learn.co and start learning to code for free.</p>